Advanced Standing Examinations (ASE)

 - Fill out the ASE petition form

-- Submit completed petition to Sapphire Tang () for departmental approval by petition deadline
+- Submit signed petition to Sefanya Hope-Hiennadi () for departmental approval.

-- If you petition for the 18.03 and/or the 18.06 ASE, the homework will provided at this time
+- If you petition for the 18.03 or 18.06 ASE, the compulsory homework will provided at this time

 ASEs in subjects other than 18.01, 18.02, 18.03, and 18.06 are rarely given, and only during fall and spring final exam periods (if at all).
 To inquire, speak with Theresa Cummings () in the MAS office.

 All GIR ASE schedules are included in the "first-year packet" sent to you by the Admissions Office and on the The First-Year website.

 The 18.01 ASE is divided into two parts.
 Passing the first part completes an entrance requirement for 18.01A.
 Passing both parts earns credit for 18.01.

 For incoming first-year students, ASE results are recorded as Pass / NoRecord for exams taken during orientation or Fall term and A / B / C / NoRecord for exams taken during IAP or Spring term.
 If you fail the exam, no record will be kept other than an internal notation that you attempted the exam.
 For upperclass transfer students, standard letter grades are recorded.